ETIMC/Report/typst/sections/Sprint 3.typ

 ) <listing:exchangingSocketsDiff>

 === Wired
 To completely eliminate the perceived latency, the decision was made to replace the wireless connectivity with wired connectivity.
-This was not an easy decision to make as it directly contradicted the Wireless connection technical requirement (Requirement 4, @table:technicalRequirements).
+This was not an easy decision to make as it directly contradicted the wireless connection technical requirement (Requirement 4, @table:technicalRequirements).
 Furthermore, it was feared that a tethered connection would limit the users' desire to interact with the product.
-However, fixing the latency problem was deemed critical as the _feel_ of the product was more important.
+However, one tester did note, they would rather have it wired than powered by batteries (@sec:sprint2test), and fixing the latency problem was deemed critical as the _feel_ of the product was very important.

 The wired solution offered two key advantages that outweighed its drawbacks.
 First, it removed nearly all latency, delivering an immediate response that felt more natural and expected.
 Second, it enabled the Controllers to draw power directly from the Host rather than relying on onboard batteries.
 Removing batteries not only lightened the Controllers portability (Requirement 2, @table:usabilityRequirements), but also reduced product maintenance.